Skip to content

 Why patients from other cities seek me for revision

-I receive patients weekly from Curitiba, Maringá, Cascavel, São Paulo, Campinas, Ribeirão Preto, Belo Horizonte, and many other cities who travel to Londrina specifically for secondary rhinoplasty with me.
-This happens for several reasons that I humbly wish to mention.
+I receive patients weekly from Curitiba, Maringá, Cascavel, São Paulo, Campinas, Ribeirão Preto, Belo Horizonte, and many other cities who travel to Brazil specifically for secondary rhinoplasty with me.
+This happens for several reasons.

 Accumulated experience